taichi-dev/git_cdn/README.md

 Git-cdn uses structured logging methodology to have context based structured logging.
 As git-cdn is massively parallel using asyncio, this is necessary in order to follow any problematic request.

+At the moment, only the main logic upload_pack.py is using contextual logging.

-In order to enable structure logging you need to configure a GELF server and GELF port as environment variables
+In order to enable structure logging you need to configure a server, listening for json over UDP.

-    GELF_SERVER=graylog.example.com:12201
+    LOGGING_SERVER=vector.dev.example.com:12201

-Graylog is easy to setup logserver supporting gelf, and allowing to process and filter those logs.
+[Vector](https://vector.dev) using udp source, and json transform is easy to setup.
+It will process and filter those logs, and support many "sinks" to store your logs.

-For json output in stdout, you can use following environment variable

-    OUTPUT_TYPE=json

 # Setup for development: